beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 Types are hashed by hashing a type name and a type structure.
 The structure is determined by the `StructType` as detailed above (e.g. `ArrayType`s hash their `eltype`).
 As noted there, the name will be based on `StructType` when hashing the type of an object, and the name of the type itself when hashing the type as a value.

 You can change how a type name is hashed for an object using [`StableHashTraits.type_hash_name`](@ref), how a type name is hashed as a value using [`StableHashTraits.type_value_name`](@ref) and how the structure is hashed using [`StableHashTraits.type_structure`](@ref).
-The latter is necessary to overwrite if you want to differetiate types that vary only in their type parameters not their `fieldtypes`.
+The latter is necessary to overwrite if you want to differentiate types that vary only in their type parameters not their `fieldtypes` or `eltype`.

 ## Caching

-StableHashTraits cached hash results for all types and large values.
+StableHashTraits caches hash results for all types and large values.
 This cache is initialized per call to `stable_hash`; to leverage the same cache over multiple calls you can create a `CachedHash`,

 ```julia
 context = CachedHash(HashVersion{3}())